-3. Do You Need Extra Bandwidth for High-Frequency Trading or Video File Transfers?
+3. Do You Need Extra Bandwidth for Specific Operations?

 4. Will You Host Your Server in Your New Space, or Will You Host Your Server Remotely?

-Cable television might seem like a non-essential subscription in your home, but it can be vital for certain businesses.
-Financial firms need CNBC, Bloomberg, and Fox Business.
-Public relations companies want ready access to the news.
-Retail tenants and restaurants often play cable for their customers and patrons.
+Although cable television may not be essential for some, it can be crucial for certain businesses.
+Financial firms rely on CNBC, Bloomberg, and Fox Business, while public relations companies need easy access to the news.
+Retail tenants and restaurants often provide cable TV for their customers.

-6. Will a Commercial Landlord Install Ethernet Cabling, Servers, Routers, and Device Cabling on Behalf of a New Office Tenant?
+6. Can a Commercial Landlord Provide Ethernet Cabling, Servers, Routers, and Device Cabling for a New Office Tenant?

-More importantly, installing electrical distribution in an office space is considerably more complicated than changing a light fixture in your condo.
-It is often more pragmatic to have the landlord handle your buildout.
-You are probably best off avoiding the aggravation of contractors and unexpected complications.
+Furthermore, installing electrical distribution in an office space can be considerably more complicated than a simple fixture change.
+Therefore, having the landlord handle the buildout is often more practical for businesses, as it avoids the aggravation of dealing with contractors and unexpected complications.

 The Key Takeaway